 Why should I take part in the HEAL study?

 Diet and physical activity are cornerstones of health.
-The HEAL study will consider environmental characteristics, such as the types of food outlets close to you and how walkable your neighbourhood is, which can affect your eating and physical activities.
+The HEAL study will consider environmental characteristics, such as the types of food outlets close to you and how walkable your neighbourhood is, which can affect what you eat and your daily activities.
 Help us to collect data to better understand how environments can support healthy eating and physical activity in Canada.

 What will I be asked to do?